jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

   - This attribute is a STRING.
   - Since this attribute contains the text of a user's comment, there is no particular distribution of the text.
   - This data is needed for analysis, and we have filtered out all comments where the body has been marked as [removed] or [deleted] on Reddit.
+  - This is not an identifier and the values are not necessarily unique.
+However, taken with the id and coin type, we used it to identify duplicate posts that may have been due to spamming on Reddit.
   - We plan on using this attribute to conduct sentiment analysis to analyze the sentiment around our coins.
   - This feature could potentially have sensitive information if a user were to share it, but this is highly unlikely given the nature of Reddit as a public platform.
 - **score**: The number of upvotes the comment received
   - This attribute is an INTEGER.
   - This attribute ranges from -33 to 513 for the proper coin comments dataset and -57 to 515 for the meme coin comments dataset.
 Both datasets are heavily right skewed, likely due to the fact that most Reddit posts do not receive many upvotes, with only a few gaining more traction.
+  - This is not an identifier, and the values are not necessarily unique, so it will not be used to identify duplicate records.
   - This value could be used for analysis in weighting certain comments to add an extra layer to our sentiment analysis.
   - This feature does not include any sensitive information.
 - **coin**: The coin that the post the comment belongs to is relevant to
   - This attribute is a STRING
   - This attribute can take 6 possible values, which are the names of each of our coins.
 Out of the 6 values, "ethereum" is the most popular.
+  - This is not an identifier, and the values are not necessarily unique, but it is used in conjunction with the body attribute to help remove certain duplicate posts.
   - This value is was created after the raw data was obtained in order to link each comment to the coin through which the comment was found when obtaining the data.
   - We plan on using this attribute to determine the number of comments related to a coin, which can help us track its popularity in the subreddit's discourse.
   - This feature does not include any sensitive information.